taiwoj14/software-packaging-project/README.md

-cat > README.md <<'EOF'
 # Software Packaging in Popular Frameworks

 ## Project Overview

 This project demonstrates software packaging, dependency management, semantic versioning, environment-specific configuration, distributable artifacts, staging verification, and dependency security auditing across three popular software ecosystems:

-- Node.js with npm and Express
+* Node.js with npm and Express
-- Python with Django
+* Python with Django
-- Java with Maven
+* Java with Maven

-The goal is to demonstrate how applications can be packaged into reproducible and distributable artifacts and then verified in clean staging environments.
+The goal is to demonstrate how applications can be packaged into reproducible and distributable artifacts, installed or executed in clean staging environments, and verified independently of the original development environment.

+---

+## Project Objectives

+This project demonstrates the following software packaging and DevOps practices:

+* Dependency management
+* Dependency version pinning
+* Semantic versioning
+* Application packaging
+* Distributable artifact generation
+* Environment-specific configuration
+* Clean staging environment verification
+* Dependency security auditing
+* Artifact and audit report management

+---

 ## Project Structure